-If we had to think of the quintessential winter scene, it would probably entail us being wrapped in the coziest blanket, perched in front of a roaring fire.
-Now, be it a real or an artificial fire, that part is really up to you—even if said fireplace comes in the form of a digital-based yule log.
-You get the point.
+If we had to think of the quintessential winter scene, it would probably involve being wrapped in a cozy blanket, perched in front of a roaring fire.
+Now, whether it’s a real or an artificial fire is really up to you—your fireplace might be in the form of a digital-based yule log.

 Tour the rest of this office on Homepolish.